ryco117/distort-server/docs/README.md

     * `bootstrap`: array of strings; A list of [IPFS multiaddrs](https://github.com/ipfs/go-ipfs-addr) to connect to at server start, to help bootstrap connectivity between DistoRt peers
     * `port`: positive integer; API port of the IPFS node to use
+* `maxRead`: positive integer; the maximum number of conversation messages that can be returned by a single GET request
 * `mongoAddress`: string; the string to use to connect to the MongoDB to use.
 Eg., "mongodb://mongo:27017/distort"
 * `port`: positive integer; the local port to open for REST API calls
 * `protocolVersion`: string; the version string of the protocol this server will implement.
 Eg., "0.1.0"